Jbleezy/BO1-Reimagined/README.md

 * Test if players are able to grief teammates (need 3-4 players)
 * Test if zombies are attracted towards players on Verruckt on other side when power door is closed (need 3-4 players)
 * Test 3rd person perk drink anim
-* Test if Springfield wall chalk still has z-fighting
+* Test if Springfield wall chalk still has z-fighting in coop
+* Test FPS counter with timer in coop

 ## BUGS THAT ARE STAYING (IT'S A FEATURE, NOT A BUG)
 * Insta kill rounds